orubin/mobile-automation/README.md

 - Change the AndroidManifest.xml instrumentation element of the tcpServer project with this line :
    &lt;instrumentation android:targetPackage="&lt;AUT_PACKAGE_NAME&gt;" android:name="org.topq.mobile.server.impl.RobotiumExecutor"/&gt;
 - Use the client mobile interface to control the AUT

+<b><h3>How To test mutli applications :</h3></b>
+- Add to tcpServerActivity application manifest another instrumentation element
+- duplicate the robotiumExecutor class to another name of class
+- everytime you want to perform a set of actions on an application you need to change the executor id (see example test)